bm1905/bijay-maharjan-website/about.md

 * Lousiana State University Shreveport - BS Computer Science - May, 2020

 # Want to know Tuk Tuk's GPA?
-Sorry, but obviously NO. Don't want to embarrass. ".......Oh hello!
+Sorry, but obviously NO. Don't want to embarrass. "......
+Oh hello!
 Not embarrass Tuk Tuk, I am talking about you"